Valparai: Economy

 The economy of Valparai largely depends on plantation crops.
 Valparai has a high concentration of tea and coffee estates.
 Most of the people living here work in these estates.
-The Government of Tamil Nadu in collaboration with ITDC initiated the construction of private resort hotels and parks to attract tourists.
+To encourage tourism, the Government of Tamil Nadu in collaboration with ITDC initiated the construction of private resort hotels and parks to attract tourists.

 Valparai is surrounded by many dams and hydro electric power plants.
 Aliyar Dam is at the foothill of this cluster of mountains.
-As we go up Upper Aliyar dam is located off the road(which branches off from the main road to Valparai) to Kadampaarai.
+As we go up Upper Aliyar dam is located off the road (which branches off from the main road to Valparai) to Kadampaarai.
 In Kadamparai there is Kadamparai Dam and beneath the mountain a special kind of power station of TNEB (now TANGEDCO) is located.
 The road to this Kadamparai Pumped Storage Hydro Electric Power Station branches some 2 miles before and goes through a tunnel which ends up in the vast underground power station complex.
 The water from the dam flows through one of the dual penstocks and after rotating the turbine it is pumped up to the dam with a powerful motor through the other penstock.
 Lower Neeraar Dam and Upper Neeraar Vier are located beyond Kadamparai near Kerala border.

-Tamil Nadu Government's Chinchona estate and factory are located on the road to Neeraar dam.
+The Government of Tamil Nadu Chinchona estate and factory are located on the road to Neeraar dam.
 Chinchona is used in the medicine to cure malaria.

 Sholayaar Dam is located on the western side near Kerala border.
 It has one power house at the bottom of the dam and the second power house is located few miles away at Manompolli.
 The water which rotates the turbines goes through the forests in to Parambikulam Dam in Kerala.
 This water is brought back from Kerala to Tamil Nadu via a tunnel and then the Contour Canal (சமமட்டக் கால்வாய்) which ends up in Upper Aazhiyaar dam.